Danitegue/PCBRW_OLD/README.md

 ```

-## Run the PCBASIC interpreter into an ansi console:
+## Run the PCBASIC interpreter:
-* run the launcher C:\PCBRW\pcbasic_brewer\Launcher_pcbasic.bat, a console window will open showing the pcbasic enviroment:
+* run the launcher C:\PCBRW\pcbasic_brewer\pcbasic.bat, a console window will open showing the pcbasic enviroment:

 ![pcbasic_test](images/PCBASIC_test_preview.png)

 ## Running Brewer's Software: To have into account
-* Old versions of the Brewer software often use external .exe files to perform external tasks (like for example noeof.exe).
+* Old versions of the Brewer software often use external .exe files to perform external tasks (like for example noeof.exe, which removes the end of file character of a file, if it exist).
 These .exe files could be compiled for old windows versions (16bits) and therefore they wont work in the newer versions (64 bits).
-To make them work is necessary to have the sourcecode and recompile them accordingly to the OS used.
-The noeof.exe version included in the brw#185/Program/ of this repo, is already recompiled for 64bits.

-* The windows command "shell copy file1+file2 dest" works in a different way in win x64 than in win x86.
-In x86 the file1 will be created if it does not exist.
-(An empty file).
-In x64 the command simply does not work if the file1 does not exist.
-So in this customized version of PCBASIC (pcbasic_brewer), the SHELL command has been customized to emulate the old behavior, using python commands. (modification in pcbasic_brewer\pcbasic\basic\dos.py, function launch)
+For this project, it has been created a python script (Brw_functions.py) that simulates all the common functions of these external files by python code, in order to have an all-in-one multi platform solution, with no system dependent external files.
+With an extra argument added in the PCBASIC laucher (--shell="python %BRWFUNCT_DIR%\Brw_functions.py"), we can redirect all the BASIC SHELL calls to be executed by this python script.

+* PCBASIC can run into different graphical consoles.
+The included launchers are set to run with the sdl2 console (--interface=sdl2), which can cause some incompatibilities with different os's.
+If it is the case, it would be needed to use the appropiate sdl libraries (here some info about it: https://github.com/robhagemans/pcbasic/blob/master/DEVELOPMENT.md), or use another different interface, for example: --interface=pygame or --interface=ansi

 ## Configurations needed for running the Brewer Software with PCBASIC:
 * In the provided launchers it is necesary to configure the paths of the brewer software, pcbasic and python.exe, accodingly to the user installation folders.
 Here also can be defined the COM port to be used for communicating with the instrument, in the online launchers.
-For example, in the launcher file C:\PCBasic_Brewer_Repo\pcbasic_brewer\Launcher_brewer185.bat:
+For example, in the launcher file C:\PCBRW\Launcher185_410_pcbasic_brewer.bat:

 ```
 rem ****************************************************************************